w3f/Grant-Milestone-Delivery/deliveries/ink-pallet-benchmarking-milestone_1.md

 **Additional Information**
 The README explains in detail how to benchmark custom pallets and Ink! smartcontracts.
-Both the implementations cover a single i64 basic type, as opoosed to all variants of uint, int, bool and char as we believe the weights will be within the range and String(vec<u8>) compound type for now.
+Both the implementations cover a single i64 basic type and String(vec<u8>) compound type for now, as opoosed to all variants of uint, int, bool and char as we believe the weights will fall within the same range .
+An article that presents a comparison of benchmark results as calculated on a t2.medium EC2 instance has also been delivered.
+We aim to work on and improve the CLI in Milestone-2.